-One graduate program can lead you down many different paths
+One master's degree can lead you down many different paths

 There are many graduate programs.
-And often, your bachelor's degree will give you access to several different graduate programs, just at SDU.
+And often, your bachelor's degree will give you access to several different master's degree programs, just at SDU.
 Across all Danish universities, you have access to even more.

 With so many different ones, you might think that they lead to specific jobs.
 But that is rarely the case.
 Your study qualifies you for many different positions and types of jobs.